 Will the transition to semesters impact me during my time at JWU?

-This change will mainly impact: Graduate students on track to complete their degree in fall 2018 and beyond; undergraduate students who complete their degree requirements after May 2020; students considering accelerated JWU master’s degree programs; undergraduate students graduating in 2018 who are interested in pursuing a JWU master’s degree.
+This change will mainly impact: Undergraduate students who complete their degree requirements after August 2020; and students considering accelerated JWU master’s degree programs.
 All students are encouraged to contact their online academic advisor to review a plan that will keep them on track toward graduation.

 Will I lose credits in the transition between systems?